 Construction is expected to begin in 2015 to upgrade the Siskiyou Rail CORP rail line between Ashland and Weed, California thanks to a federal TIGER (Transportation Investment Generating Economic Recovery) IV grant.

-The project will rehabilitate several tunnels, bridges, ties and rails along the section.
+The project will rehabilitate Tunnel 14 near Siskiyou Summit, bridges, ties and rails along the section.
 Work trains are expected to use the line during construction so the line will be active through the southern Rogue Valley to the work site.
 Construction is expected to wrap up by late fall 2015.

 Reopening this line will provide an additional transportation option for the delivery of southern Oregon lumber and manufactured goods to national and world markets.
 Currently, region manufacturers rely on either interstate truck, or rail cars sent to/from Eugene to join the Union Pacific mainline.
 This costs valuable time and money, depending on the chosen transportation mode.